Kunwara bhimsen

-Kunwara bhivsen is a small village in the Ramtek tahsil, 28.969 km.
+Kunwara bhivsen is a small village in the Parseoni tahsil, 28.969 km.
 (18 miles) north of Nagpur on the bank of the river Pench.

 A hill by the village contains the remains of an old fort, its summit being encircled with walls made of ponderous masses of rock.
-The lines of defence over the pathway leading up the hillside are constructed with some skill and are attributed by the people to the Gavalis, There is a temple dedicated to Bhivsen.
+The lines of defence over the pathway leading up the hillside are constructed with some skill and are attributed by the people to the Gonds, There is a temple dedicated to Bhivsen.
 Nearby there is a well, which is 3.048 metres (10 ft.) deep and 3.048 metres (10 ft.) wide.
 Though the well is so shallow, surprisingly enough it does not dry up.